 Import Data into Table Fields

-RPM Software features two unique Table field types: Free Row Tables and Defined User Row Tables.
+RPM features two unique Table field types: Free Row Tables and Defined User Row Tables.
 Users must format the Excel import template specifically based on the targeted Table type to successfully import or update data within a Process.

 The formatting layout and data constraints of your Excel file are determined by the specific behavior of the destination table.